 Two-Stage Furnaces: What They Are and How They Work

-A two-stage furnace is a type of heating system that utilizes two different stages of operation — high and low.
-On the low stage, the furnace runs at a reduced capacity as a way to maintain the chosen temperature for your home more efficiently.
-During the high stage, the furnace will instead run at maximum capacity to satisfy demands for increased heat.
-With a two-stage furnace, you can maintain greater energy efficiency and stable temperatures throughout your home.
+As the name suggests, a furnace with two levels of operating (high or low) is called a two-stage furnace.
+When set to the low stage, the furnace operates at a reduced capacity in order to maintain the desired temperature for your home more efficiently.
+During the high stage, the furnace will instead run at maximum capacity to meet demands for more heat.
+With a two-stage furnace, you can enjoy enhanced energy efficiency and stable temperatures throughout your home.

-A two-stage furnace does not stay on indefinitely.
-In the low stage of operation, the furnace operates at limited capacity in order to sustain a planned temperature more efficiently within your home.
-When more energy is needed to maintain the set temperature, the heating system will switch to its high stage and runs at full capacity.
-For this reason, two-stage furnaces are powerful enough to help reduce energy costs without operating constantly.
+A two-stage furnace won’t run all the time.
+In the low stage of operation, the furnace performs at limited capacity in order to retain a planned temperature more efficiently within your home.
+When additional energy is needed to sustain the set temperature, the unit switches to its high stage and runs at full capacity.
+As a result, two-stage furnaces are powerful enough to help reduce energy costs without operating continuously.

-Two-stage furnaces have two stages of functionality, low and high.
-During the low stage, the furnace runs at reduced capacity in order to sustain a desired temperature within your home.
-When a greater demand for warmth or cooling is desired, the furnace will shift to its high stage and operate at full capacity.
+Two-stage furnaces have two stages of operation, low and high.
+During the low stage, the furnace performs at reduced capacity in order to maintain a desired temperature within your home.
+When a greater demand for warmth or cooling is desired, the furnace will shift to its high stage and operate at maximum capacity.

 Differences Between One- and Two-Stage Furnaces

 One-stage furnaces have a single stage fan speed and operate either at full power or not at all.
-As a result, the furnace is always running in order to maintain a desired temperature at home.
+As a result, the furnace runs constantly in order to maintain a desired temperature within your home.

 Make Your Furnace Installation Appointment with Fire & Ice HVAC Today

 Making sense of modern furnace technology can be confusing.
-That’s why Fire & Ice HVAC professionals are here to help with a free, no-pressure estimate for furnace installation.
-We’ll assess your home, your heating requirements and your budget before helping you find the right solution.
-Get in touch with us at to get started today!
+That’s why Fire & Ice HVAC professionals are here to help with a no-obligation, no-pressure quote for furnace installation.
+We’ll assess your home, your heating requirements and your budget before helping you find the ideal solution.
+Get in touch with us at 703-595-4157 to get started today!